bost-ty/ff-lucid/README.md

 ### Known Issues:

-- Firefox privacy/anti-fingerprinting settings prevent access to accurate Date() time zone offset (defaults to UTC +000) and prefers-color-scheme (defaults to light).
-For these cases, users need to be able to manually set preferred color scheme & time zone.
+- If enabled, Firefox's anti-fingerprinting settings prevent access to accurate `Date()` time zone offset (defaults to UTC, `Date().getTimezoneOffset()` of 0) and `prefers-color-scheme` media queries (defaults to light).
+For these cases, users need to be able to manually set their preferred color scheme & time zone.

+### Solutions:

+- Time zone offset: if the rough time of day (morning/afternoon/evening) in the greeting is incorrect, open FFLucid's options page and input your preferred time zone offset.

+- Color scheme preferences: until this feature is fully implemented, the best workaround is to about `about:config` in the address bar, accept the warning, and create or set the flag of `ui.systemUsesDarkTheme` to 1 for dark or 0 for light, making sure the Number option is selected.

+#### Thank you!

+A big shoutout to [Daniel Eden](https://github.com/daneden) for creating the original Lucid New Tab and allowing me to port his code over to Firefox.
+Thanks Dan!